scalable-arch/ECC-exercise/01_Basic/02_72_64_Hsiao_code/README.md

 # Objectives
 - Implement (72,64) Hsiao SEC-DED (Single-Error Correction) code **[1]**
 - Design an H-Matrix (Parity Check Matrix) with the corresponding correction capability
-- Design a hardware-friendly H-Matrix (minimum xor gate)
+- Design a hardware-friendly H-Matrix (minimum depth of xor tree)
 - Design a Systematic code.
 (Advantage: Simplicity, Efficiency)
+- While it is possible to implement SEC-DED with Hamming code, the goal is to understand hardware-friendly H-Matrix by implementing it with Hsiao code

 # Overview
 ![An Overview of the exercise](https://github.com/xyz123479/ECC-exercise/blob/main/01_Basic/02_72_64_Hsiao_code/%5B72%2C%2064%5D%20Hsiao%20code.png)